AdFlint vs Revealbot — AI optimization or rule-based automation?

 You're a media buyer managing many accounts daily

 Revealbot's automation rules are how performance teams cut their daily hands-on time from full-day account management down to an hour or two.
 The testimonial on their site frames it exactly that way.
-AdFlint's model — managed accounts running under our infrastructure — doesn't map to that workflow.
+AdFlint's model — AI running campaigns inside your single connected account — doesn't map to that multi-account workflow.

 Questions